NHSDigital/integration-adaptor-nhais/README.md

 ## Adaptor Scope

-The goal of the GP Links - NHAIS Adaptor is to remove the requirement for a GP System to handle the complexities of EDIFACT and MESH messaging.
+The main objective of  the GP Links - NHAIS  Adaptor is to hide complex legacy standards and instead present a simple and consistent interface aligned to current NHSD national standards.
+The adaptor removes the requirement for a GP System to handle the complexities of EDIFACT and MESH messaging.
 To successfully integrate with NHAIS using this adaptor a GP System Supplier **MUST** have a complete understanding of the "HA/GP links registration GP systems specification" except where it directly involves EDIFACT.
 The specification contains many requirements pertaining to the GP System itself which are out of scope for the adaptor.

 The patient registration and demographics portion of NHAIS is called HA/GP Links.
 NHAIS supports some features in addition to GP Links, but these are out of scope for the GP Links - NHAIS Adaptor project.